timdbrian/service-fabric/README.md

 #### First run
 The `runbuild.sh` script will build an LXD image the first time it is executed.
 This process downloads a base distribution container and installs all Service Fabric build dependencies.
+If the prebuilt libraries are not present the preparation step compiles the required third-party components from source.
+This can take quite some time on the first run.
 Subsequent runs reuse the created image which speeds up the build.

 #### Troubleshooting: Internet connectivity when installing local LXD images behind a firewall
 When working behind a firewall you may need to configure proxy or DNS settings for LXD before building the image.